 The Late Payment of Commercial Debts (Interest) Act 1998, which came into force on 1 November 1998, requires Colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
 The target set by the Treasury for payment to suppliers within 30 days is 95 per cent.
+During 2018/19, on average LTE Group made payments to 95% suppliers within 17 days, well within the Treasury target of 30 days.
 The Group incurred no interest charges in respect of late payment for this period.